THE FAULT IN YOUR COMPANY OF FRIENDS

 That will be a great place to make friends and network people of like minds.

-To wrap up, Simon Alexander On in his blog post (find link in the comments below) suggests that in order to improve your (financial) life, you should do this 👇 and I quote:
+To wrap up, Simon Alexander On once suggested that in order to improve your (financial) life, you should do this ? and I quote:

-“Take a moment to reflect on the following: Who are the people you spend most time with?
+“Take a moment to reflect on the following: Who are the people you spend the most time with?
 Do they elevate you or bring you down?
 Are they proactive go-getters exhibiting qualities that you admire or people who just sit and criticise?
-Do they motivate or drain you?
+Do they motivate or drain you?”

 The awesome thing about being around positive minded individuals, who have a habit of chasing their dreams and believe in taking responsibility for their lives, is that you’ll be inclined to grow in a positive direction as well.